Faith7406/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This script is for displaying the first 10 lines of /etc/passwd This script is for displaying the third line of the file iacta. this script is for creating a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School ending by a new line.
+This script is for displaying the first 10 lines of /etc/passwd This script is for displaying the third line of the file iacta. this script is for creating a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School ending by a new line. this script is for writing into the file ls_cwd_content the result of the command ls -la